Chasity Grant: ADO Den Haag

 Grant played youth football for SC Spaland and VV Zwaluwen before joining ADO Den Haag.
 She made her league debut against Ajax on 22 September 2017.
 Grant scored her first league goal against Heerenveen on 13 October 2017, scoring in the 90th minute.

 Ajax

 On 27 May 2020, it was announced that Grant had signed with Ajax.
 She made her league debut against Twente on 6 September 2020.
 She scored her first league goal against PEC Zwolle on 30 October 2020, scoring in the 32nd minute.
-On 22 June 2023, it was announced that Grant had signed a new two year deal.
+On 22 June 2023, it was announced that Grant had signed a new two-year deal.
 Along with Sonya Verhoeve, she played her 100th match for Ajax against AZ.
 Grant made her UEFA Women's Champions League debut in November 2023.
 She was voted Player of the Match in the 2024 KNVB Women's Cup final.

 Aston Villa

 On 8 August 2024, Grant joined Women's Super League club Aston Villa on a three-year contract.
+On 30 January 2026, it was announced that she had signed a new contract with Aston Villa, having won the club's Players’ Player of the Season award for 2024–25.